CatIn4Box/Tetris/README.md

 ## Now on **TEST** version
 >
-> - Register and Login use logalstorage to create an account.
+> - Register and Login use localstorage to create an account.
 > - Enter the game and try to get the highest score.
 >
 >  Further updates upcoming.